MiroKeimioniemi/bta-campaign-website/README.md

 # #BeatTheAlgorithm - Campaign website

-#BeatTheAlgorithm is a demo campaign website made for CS-C1180 - Verkkojulkaisemisen perusteet
+#BeatTheAlgorithm is a demo campaign website made for the CS-C1180 - Verkkojulkaisemisen perusteet
 (roughly translating to: basics of web publishing) course held in Aalto University in the spring of 2023.

 Its purpose is to serve as a wake-up call about one's social media habits, framing these in a new, larger,